Hamidrezaabin/Perturbation-Design-of-Modultion-MATLAB-Code/README.md

 # Perturbation-Design-of-Modultion-MATLAB-Code

-Please read arxive-version of paper: https://arxiv.org/abs/2005.14296
+Please read arxive-version of paper.

 Please import parameters.
 You can either import parameters of paper or import arbitary parameters.